 0845 643 1145

 APCS Eligibility Tool

 APCS have recently developed the online DBS Eligibility Tool below to support parishes in determining if a DBS check is required for a role and at which level.

 The Safeguarding e-Manual details the requirements and good practice for Disclosure and Barring Service checks within our Church Bodies.

-Transgender applicants should contact the Government DBS sensitive applications line on 0151 676 1452 or email firstname.lastname@example.org for further advice about completing the form.
+Transgender applicants who may be concerned about disclosure of sensitive personal information can apply through the Government provided DBS sensitive applications line on 0151 676 1452 or email firstname.lastname@example.org for further advice about completing the form.
 APCS is working to this guidance.